Watt to Watt Conversion

 What is the process of conversion from watt to watt units?

-For conversion from watt to watt, multiply the number of watt by 1, since one watt equals 1 watt.
+For conversion from watt to watt, multiply the number of watt by 1 as one watt equals 1 watt.

 This is the standard method used for conversion between these units of power.